dotnet/docs/docs/azure/ai/get-started-app-chat-template.md

     :::image type="content" source="../media/get-started-app-chat-template/browser-chat-initial-answer.png" alt-text="Screenshot of chat app's first answer.":::

 1. From the answer, select a citation.
+A pop-up window will open displaying the source of the information.

     :::image type="content" source="../media/get-started-app-chat-template/browser-chat-initial-answer-citation-highlighted.png" alt-text="Screenshot of chat app's first answer with its citation highlighted in a red box.":::

-1. In the right-pane, use the tabs to understand how the answer was generated.
+1. Navigate between the tabs at the top of the answer box to understand how the answer was generated.

     |Tab|Description|
     |---|---|